Aerial view of a natural area with a large expanse of water on the Norderelbe, sand and woodland

 Embankments on the tidal Elbe

-As of 2006 Source: Geodesy and Geoinformatics Unit of the WSV, provided in accordance with GeoNutzV
+As of 2006.
+Source: Geodesy and Geoinformatics Centre of the WSV, provided in accordance with GeoNutzV

 The HPA has now given the Tidal Elbe back some of its space.
-30 hectares of new water surface in constant alternation between high and low tide.
+30 hectares of new water surface in the constant change of ebb and flood.
 An oxygen-rich retreat and breeding ground for many fish, a potential nesting site for white-tailed eagles.
-An Eldorado for water birds, amphibians, riparian forest and soon certainly also for the hemlock water fennel, which is only native to the Elbe.
+An Eldorado for water birds, amphibians, riparian forest and soon certainly also for the Elbe water dropwort, which is only native to the Elbe.

 Shelducks approaching their new habitat